What do I have to do? Three steps to becoming an SU driver

 You have to undertake the Minibus Driver Awareness Scheme (MiDAS) course, which is made up of three parts.
 Follow these 3 steps:

 - Complete a Moodle course, giving you the factual information, with short multiple choice exam, then…

 - Attend a classroom-based theory session, lasting about an hour, for discussion about driving techniques, then...

-- Take an on-road assessment (minibuses) or observed drive (cars/MPVs), which you can do after completing the first two parts.
-You can drive after passing the on-road assessment/observation
+- Take an on-road observed drive, which you can do after completing the first two parts.
+You can drive after passing the on-road observed drive

 Bookings for MiDAS theory sessions are now made through Skills Training.
 After reading the rest of this page, you need to book your place on a theory session.
 You will then automatically be enrolled on the Moodle course as well.
 The Moodle test must be passed and the Theory session must be completed before you can go on the drive.

-The fee for all 4 parts of the MiDAS course is still £30, which is billed directly to your Club/Society/Area
+The fee for all 3 parts of the MiDAS course will be about £30, subject to final confirmation, which is billed directly to your Club/Society/Area

 ...and by the way, "MiDAS" is pronounced "My-dass," the same as the Greek king.
 It's spelt with a small "i" because "Mi" are the first two letters of "Minibus" in "Minibus Driver Awareness Scheme."